Supported OS Distros

-Vulnerability Assesment Overview
+Vulnerability Assessment Overview

 For each vulnerability, the severity score is based on the Common Vulnerability Scoring System v2 (CVSS v2) used by the NVD.
 The severity can be high (H), medium (M), or low (L) as determined by NVD.

-Vulnerability Assessment Workflow
+Vulnerability Package Assessment Workflow

 This image depicts the flow of the Threat Stack agent detecting packages, cross-referencing them against more than two million identified CVEs.

-For this illustration we use "TS" to refer to Threat Stack.
+For this illustration, we use "TS" to refer to Threat Stack.